lmareksla/DPE_Issues/README.md

 This project serves as issue forum for the DPE project.
 To submit as issue, please, fill the issue template.

-## Tagging
+## Lables

-Individual issues can be tagged to more specify the issue topic, importance and others.
+Individual issues can be labelled to more specify the issue topic, importance and others.